rui314/mold/docs/mold.md

 * `--print-dependencies`:
   Print out dependency information for input files.

-  Each line of the output for this option shows that which file depends on which file to use which symbol.
-This option is useful to debug why some object file in a static archive got linked or why some shared library is kept in an output file's dependency list even with `--as-needed`.
+  Each line of the output for this option shows which file depends on which file to use a specific symbol.
+This option is useful for debugging why some object file in a static archive got linked or why some shared library is kept in an output file's dependency list even with `--as-needed`.

 * `--repro`:
-  Archive input files as well as a text file containing command line options as a tar file so that you can run `mold` with the exact same inputs again.
+  Archive input files, as well as a text file containing command line options, in a tar file so that you can run `mold` with the exact same inputs again.
-  This is useful to report a bug with a reproducer.
-The output filename is `path/to/output.tar` where `path/to/output` is an output filename specified by `-o`.
+  This is useful for reporting a bug with a reproducer.
+The output filename is `path/to/output.tar`, where `path/to/output` is an output filename specified by `-o`.

 * `--reverse-sections`:
-  Reverses the order of input sections before assigning them the offsets in the output file.
+  Reverse the order of input sections before assigning them the offsets in the output file.

-  This option is useful for finding bugs that depend on an initialization order of global objects.
+  This option is useful for finding bugs that depend on the initialization order of global objects.
 In C++, constructors of global objects in a single source file are guaranteed to be executed in the source order, but there's no such guarantee across compilation units.
 Usually, constructors are executed in the order given to the linker, but depending on it is a mistake.

   By reversing the order of input sections using `--reverse-sections`, you can easily test that your program works in the reversed initialization order.

 * `--run` _command_ _arg_...:
-  Run `command` with `mold` `/usr/bin/ld`.
-Specifically, `mold` runs a given command with the `LD_PRELOAD` environment set to intercept exec(3) family functions and replaces `argv[0]` with itself if it is `ld`, `ld.gold` or `ld.lld`.
+  Run _command_ with `mold` `/usr/bin/ld`.
+Specifically, `mold` runs a given command with the `LD_PRELOAD` environment set to intercept exec(3) family functions and replaces `argv[0]` with itself if it is `ld`, `ld.gold`, or `ld.lld`.

 * `--shuffle-sections`, `--shuffle-sections`=_number_:
-  Randomizes the output by shuffling the order of input sections before assigning them the offsets in the output file.
-If _number_ is given, it's used as a seed for the random number generator, so that the linker produces the same output for the same seed.
+  Randomize the output by shuffling the order of input sections before assigning them the offsets in the output file.
+If a _number_ is given, it's used as a seed for the random number generator, so that the linker produces the same output for the same seed.
 If no seed is given, a random number is used as a seed.

   This option is useful for benchmarking.
-Modern CPUs are sensitive to program's memory layout.
-A seeming benign change in program layout such as a small size increase of a function in the middle of a program can affect program's performance.
-Therefore, even if you write new code and get a good benchmark result, it is hard to say whether or not the new code improves the programs performance; it is possible that the new memory layout happens to perform better.
+Modern CPUs are sensitive to a program's memory layout.
+A seemingly benign change in program layout, such as a small size increase of a function in the middle of a program, can affect the program's performance.
+Therefore, even if you write new code and get a good benchmark result, it is hard to say whether the new code improves the program's performance; it is possible that the new memory layout happens to perform better.

-  By running a benchmark multiple time with randomized memory layouts using `--shuffle-sections`, you can isolate your program's real performance number from the randomness caused by memory layout changes.
+  By running a benchmark multiple times with randomized memory layouts using `--shuffle-sections`, you can isolate your program's real performance number from the randomness caused by memory layout changes.

 * `--stats`:
   Print input statistics.